magic62/epoch-wiki/README.md

-# Unofficial Project Epoch Wiki
+# Project Epoch Auction House

-This wiki is designed to be a flexible, responsive, and user-friendly platform for organizing and displaying information relevant to the Project Epoch server.
+This is an online auction house browser for the Project Epoch server.